risocode/RISOCA/README.md

 *   **Dashboard:** View a history of your scanned receipts and see a summary of your spending.
 Data is loaded in real-time from Firestore.
 *   **Triple Input:** Upload an image, use your device's camera, or enter receipt details manually.
 *   **Responsive UI:** A clean, modern interface built with Next.js, ShadCN UI, and Tailwind CSS.
+*   **Passwordless Security:** Secure your application with an initial password, then add Passkeys (fingerprint, face ID, hardware keys) for quick and secure access.

 ## Getting Started